YorkshireLass/CognizeTechTest/README.md

 ### See a running version

 A version of this application with a PostgreSQL backend has also been deployed to AWS Elastic Beanstalk.
-This can be accessed here: [Web App](https://choosealicense.com/licenses/mit/)
+This can be accessed [here](https://choosealicense.com/licenses/mit/).

 <a name="use"></a>